 Sue Watson.
-CranioSacral Therapist
+Craniosacral Therapist

 Sue Watson :

-I believe that we all have inherent health, and at some level we can achieve comfort and wellbeing whatever challenges are presented.
-Experience tells me that soothing the nervous system by experiencing deep relaxation and raising awareness of one’s own resources within allows us to function and face the same challenges but from a more robust place.
+“I believe that we all have inherent health, and at some level we can achieve comfort and wellbeing whatever challenges are presented.
+Experience tells me that by soothing the nervous system, experiencing deep relaxation and raising awareness of one’s own resources within allows us to function and face the same challenges but from a more robust place.

-In my work uses presence, touch, movement, and education to help people reconnect with and maintain wellbeing.
-As a physiotherapist I am passionate about the possibilities of human movement, symmetry, stability and balance and can offer guidance and advice on exercise plans, as well as drawing on the personal experience of meditation and mindfulness to inform home practices that will support and enhance the effects of the therapy.
+In my work I use presence, touch, movement and education to help clients reconnect with and maintain wellbeing.
+As a physiotherapist I am passionate about the possibilities of human movement, stability and balance and can offer guidance and advice on exercise plans, as well as drawing on the personal experience of meditation and mindfulness to inform home practices that will support and enhance the effects of the therapy.
 Therapeutic presence, I believe, is key to any successful therapy – as is providing a safe and nurturing space to move towards health at whatever pace is needed.”

 HCPC registered (chartered physiotherapist), Member of CranioSacral Society, Registered with Craniosacral Therapy assoc., current PGV, Outdoor First Aid and Person-Centred Counselling certificates.
 Post grad training in Paediatric CST, Immune System CST, Visceral Manipulation (VM1)

 Find me on Facebook @ ‘Sue Watson Craniosacral Therapy’ to get a flavour of my interests and how cst could change support your journey to health and wellness.